DavidG4444/Crypto-BuySell-Model/README.md

 - 04_evaluation.ipynb -> train.py

 Each file contains comments which give a more logical meaning to the code allowing for better understanding of the code.

+These stand as unexplained in this project
+- df.info() -  provides a concise summary of a DataFrame

+- df.head() -  displays the first few rows of a DataFrame

+- df.tail() -  displays the last few rows of a DataFrame